gewmas/JGame_Slogo_Team11/Design Document.md

-#Design Goal  – Front End
+#Design Goals  – Front End

 The front end object will contain a number of modules to be rendered as the UI for SLogo.
 The rendered modules are Display, Turtle-variable state, User-defined-variable state, and User inputs (this module is comprised of Command line and Toggle controls).